 The retro map

-| Scale | Cadence | Who’s in the room | What it catches | Format | GreenBox moment |
+| Scale | Cadence | Who’s in the room | What it catches | Format | Worked example |

 |---|---|---|---|---|---|

-| Sprint | Fortnightly | The squad (5-8 people) | Process issues, team dynamics, technical debt, blocked work | Five-stage retro (set the stage, gather data, generate insights, decide actions, close) | Lee’s first retro in The Wrong Kind of Fast — the retro that changed everything |
+| Sprint | Fortnightly | The squad (5-8 people) | Process issues, team dynamics, technical debt, blocked work | Five-stage retro (set the stage, gather data, generate insights, decide actions, close) | A first retro that surfaces the wrong-kind-of-fast: Catching the Wrong Kind of Fast |

-| Cross-team | After incidents or quarterly | Squad leads + affected team members | Coordination failures, duplicated work, API contract surprises | Incident-triggered: show the data, find patterns, agree actions | Charlotte runs a cross-team retro after the Perth API breaks Melbourne in Two Squads, One Direction |
+| Cross-team | After incidents or quarterly | Squad leads + affected team members | Coordination failures, duplicated work, API contract surprises | Incident-triggered: show the data, find patterns, agree actions | A cross-team retro after a contract change between two squads: Two Squads, One Direction |

-| Quarterly | Quarterly (Block 1 of quarterly planning day) | Squad leads + engineering leadership + product | Strategic drift between squads, theme outcomes vs expectations, planning accuracy | Each squad lead narrates what worked / surprised / would change, then review incidents | First quarterly planning day in Two Squads, One Direction |
+| Quarterly | Quarterly (Block 1 of quarterly planning day) | Squad leads + engineering leadership + product | Strategic drift between squads, theme outcomes vs expectations, planning accuracy | Each squad lead narrates what worked / surprised / would change, then review incidents | A first quarterly planning day with multiple squads: Two Squads, One Direction |

-| Yearly | Annual (part of strategy refresh) | Leadership team: founder, eng lead, mentor, squad leads | Business assumptions that turned out wrong, market shifts, what the org would do differently | Strategic reflection: “What did we believe a year ago that we now know is wrong?” | Lee names the Brisbane assumption in From Weekly Habits to Yearly Vision |
+| Yearly | Annual (part of strategy refresh) | Leadership team: founder, eng lead, mentor, squad leads | Business assumptions that turned out wrong, market shifts, what the org would do differently | Strategic reflection: “What did we believe a year ago that we now know is wrong?” | A yearly retro that names a market assumption that didn’t survive contact with reality: From Weekly Habits to Yearly Vision |

 The five-stage format